mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Overview

+*2022 update:* Tuolumne Meadows campground is closed starting 2022.
+Store and postal services will still be available in some capacity.
+Read more [here](https://www.pcta.org/2022/tuolumne-meadows-campground-closure-89912/) and consider skipping Tuolumne entirely, opting instead to push through directly to Red's Meadow / Mammoth Lakes.

 Here are the prominent resupply points through the Sierra:

 | Mile | On-Trail | Off-Trail | Comment |